microsoft/DevSkim-Action/README.md

 # DevSkim

-DevSkim is security linter available both as IDE extensions and as a GitHub Action.
-The DevSkim GitHub action outputs a sarif file compatible with GitHub's security issues view.
+DevSkim is security linter that highlights common security issues in source code.

+The DevSkim GitHub Action outputs a sarif file compatible with GitHub's Security Issues view.

 ## Usage